-- The date of the Feast of weeks was reckoned by counting seven weeks from the first putting of the sickle to the barley: “”You shall count seven weeks for yourself; begin to count the seven weeks from the time you begin to put the sickle to the grain.
+- The date of the Feast of Weeks was reckoned by counting seven weeks from the first putting of the sickle to the barley: “You shall count seven weeks for yourself; begin to count the seven weeks from the time you begin to put the sickle to the grain.
 (Duet.
 16:9).
-The problem was to determine which day the first sheaf of barley, known as omer, was to be cut and presented as a wave-offering before Yahweh.
+The problem was to determine which day the first sheaf of barley, known as Omer, was to be cut and presented as a wave offering before Yehovah.

 If you look up the word Sabbath in the concordance you will see the weekly Sabbath and Atonement are Strong’s #7676 (shabbath ).
 The other annual Sabbaths are Strong’s #7677 (shabbathon ).
 So there is a difference in the word, but many have missed this little clue.

-I have marked out in bold that it was the first day of the week, before dawn, Yahshua had not yet ascended to heaven, but was about to.
+I have marked out in bold that it was the first day of the week, before dawn, Yehshua had not yet ascended to heaven but was about to.
 It was the first day of the week.
-I have presupposed that you understand that the wave sheaf offering is Yahshua.
+I have presupposed that you understand that the wave sheaf offering is Yehshua.
 Let me back up a little.

 So here we see that the first fruits were a grain offering; an offering of Green Ears, or green heads.
 It was to be roasted.
 The grain was to be beaten from the husks of the barley.
 And it was to have salt added to it, as well as Frankincense.

 If we ignore the wave sheaf offering we are missing out on a significant part of the Passover Sacrifice.
-Yes we all understand that Yahshua was the Passover Lamb.
+Yes, we all understand that Yehshua was the Passover Lamb.
 And we can connect the dots in this.
 But answer this question.
 When was the Lamb ever beaten?
 When did the lamb have its body beaten so badly that the flesh was exposed so that the bones of the ribs could be counted?
 It was not.
 Not a bone was to be broken.
 But the Barley Sheaf was to be beaten.
 It was to be beaten until the grain was exposed and fell from the husk.
 The Lamb was never beaten.
-The lamb in one sense represented Yahshua and in another sense the Barley also represented Yahshua.
-Yahshua would then have to be killed as the lamb and beaten as the barley and presented before Yahweh.
+The lamb in one sense represented Yehshua and in another sense the Barley also represented Yehshua.
+Yehshua would then have to be killed as the lamb and beaten as the barley and presented before Yahweh.

 8 The four living creatures, each having six wings, were full of eyes around and within.
 And they do not rest day or night, saying: “Holy, holy, holy, Lord God Almighty, Who was and is and is to come!”
 9 Whenever the living creatures give glory and honor and thanks to Him who sits on the throne, who lives forever and ever, 10 the twenty-four elders fall down before Him who sits on the throne and worship Him who lives forever and ever, and cast their crowns before the throne, saying: 11 “You are worthy, O Lord, To receive glory and honor and power; For You created all things, And by Your will they exist and were created.”

-Also note that in Matt.5:13 Yahshua told the apostles that they and we are the salt of the earth.
+Also note that in Matt.5:13 Yehshua told the apostles that they and we are the salt of the earth.
 We are the salt of the wave offering.

 The common denominator between the seven weeks of days and the seven weeks of years is the number 50, which was the symbol of remission of debts.

-Although we all know that on Pentecost Yahweh gave to Israel the Torah by His very own voice, with thunder and trumpets blasting (Ex.
-19,20) and also of the Holy Spirit to the Church (Acts 2:3), do we realize Pentecost holds yet another secret.
+Although we all know that on Pentecost Yehovah gave to Israel the Torah by His very own voice, with thunder and trumpets blasting (Ex.
+19,20) and also of the Holy Spirit to the Apostles (Acts 2:3), do we realize Pentecost holds yet another secret?
 It is the day the second crop of saints is to be raised up from the grave, and even those that are still alive at that time.
 They are the second wave offering of leaven loaves.

 Matt.
 13:24 Another parable He put forth to them, saying: “The kingdom of heaven is like a man who sowed good seed in his field; 25 but while men slept, his enemy came and sowed tares among the wheat and went his way.
 26 But when the grain had sprouted and produced a crop, then the tares also appeared.
 27 So the servants of the owner came and said to him, ‘Sir, did you not sow good seed in your field?
 How then does it have tares?’
 28 He said to them, ‘An enemy has done this.’
 The servants said to him, ‘Do you want us then to go and gather them up?’
 29 But he said, ‘No, lest while you gather up the tares you also uproot the wheat with them.
 30 Let both grow together until the harvest, and at the time of harvest I will say to the reapers, “First gather together the tares and bind them in bundles to burn them, but gather the wheat into my barn.”

-When Yahshua told the Apostles about the end time, and in particular, Matt.24:22 And unless those days were shortened, no flesh would be saved; but for the elect’s sake those days will be shortened.
+When Yehshua told the Apostles about the end time, and in particular, Matt.24:22 And unless those days were shortened, no flesh would be saved; but for the elect’s sake, those days will be shortened.